Are The Risks Of Drugs That Enhance Imaging Tests Overblown?

 The first two appeared in 2013.
 Researchers in Michigan found that contrast was associated with kidney injury in only the highest-risk patients, while counterparts at the Mayo Clinic, using slightly more sophisticated methods, found no association between contrast and kidney injury.

 A third study, from Johns Hopkins, appeared in 2017.
 It, too, found no relationship between contrast and kidney injury in nearly 18,000 patients.
-And in 2018, a meta-analysis of over 100,000 patients also found no association.
+And in 2018, a meta-analysis of more than 100,000 patients also found no association.

 What did Newhouse make of these results?